 'A Little Light Thinking' printed from http://nrich.maths.org/

-Now try to make two lights light up at once.
+Can you make two Level 1 lights light up together?

-Is there a connection between the rules that light up each individual light and the rule that lights up the pair?
+Can you find any connections between the rules that light up each individual Level 1 light and the rule that lights up the pair?

-Sometimes it's impossible to switch a pair of lights on simultaneously.
+Sometimes it's impossible to switch a pair of Level 1 lights on simultaneously.

 How can you decide whether it is possible to switch a pair of lights on simultaneously?